The final decision for each of our products is the choice of the ideal finishing salt.

 Fleur de Sel de l’Ile de Ré and Sel Gris de l’Ile de Ré

-Two different salts from the same salt-producing island in western France play off each other in The OMG.
+Two different salts from the same salt-producing island in western France play off each other in The OMGCB.
 Possibly the most perfectly crafted artisan salt in the world, the delicate and refined Fleur de Sel de l’Ile de Ré consists of moist crystals with a clear but mild flavor that complements the richness of the caramel.
 Sel Gris de l’Ile de Ré has an earthy, briny aroma and a hearty crunch.
 One island, two salts, perfect family of flavors.

-Used on: The OMG
+Used on: The OMGCB

 Bali Rama Pyramid